 The third floor also has a Skywalk that provides an excellent view of the entire building.
 From here you can see the changes in the brick and window types that are indicative of the various construction phases over the twenty-four years that 401 Richmond was built.
 The Skywalk connects the north to the south side of the building where you can see the original skylights that poke through the roof of the building (only the north and west side of the building have a fourth floor).
 These halls are often filled with plants soaking in the sunshine during the winter.
 There is a dynamic collection of art in the halls and another exciting mix of tenants and uses including: painters, writers, photographers, designers, film production companies, and magazine publishers.
 The third floor is also home to our rentable meeting room – Studio 303.

-The fourth floor has wider than average halls and a diverse tenant mix, including a translator, arts advocates, energy therapists, graphic designers, festivals, artists, publishing companies, environmental organizations, and a new arts cluster called The Commons.
+The fourth floor has wider than average halls and a diverse tenant mix, including arts advocates, therapists, graphic designers, festivals, artists, environmental organizations, and an arts cluster called The Commons.
 You can also see some impressive examples of wood doors that were salvaged and brought to the building to add interest and character to tenant entrances.

 We offer guided tours during our annual Village in a Box: Doors Open event, but we also offer guided tours on a limited, by-request basis to school groups, tourist groups, and special-interest groups.
 For more information or to request a guided tour, please contact us.